Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Acknowledgments

 The US National Science Foundation partially supported this research through grants NSF-DMS 1912737, NSF-DMS 1924513, and NSF-CCF 1934553.
-We thank C. Sch\"{o}nlieb, M. S. Kotzagiannidis, and D. Coomes for conversations that aided in the development of D-VIC.
-In addition, we thank N. Gillis, D. Kuang, H. Park, C. Ding, M. Abdolali, D. Kun, and I. Gerg for making code for HySime~\cite{bioucas2008HySime}, AVMAX~\cite{matlab_hsi_toolbox, chan2011simplex}, SymNMF~\cite{kuang2012symmetric}, and KNN-SSC~\cite{abdolali2021beyond} publicly available.
+We thank C. Sch\"{o}nlieb and M. S. Kotzagiannidis for conversations that aided in the development of D-VIC.
+We acknowledge C. Barnes and 2Excel Geo for collecting the Madingley HSI used in this study.
+We thank the University of Cambridge for access to the Madingley field site and the Wildlife Trust for Bedfordshire, Cambridgeshire \& Nottinghamshire for access to other forest field sites.
+Finally, we thank N. Gillis, D. Kuang, H. Park, C. Ding, M. Abdolali, D. Kun, I. Gerg, and J. Wang for making code for HySime~\cite{bioucas2008HySime}, AVMAX~\cite{matlab_hsi_toolbox, chan2011simplex}, SymNMF~\cite{kuang2012symmetric}, KNN-SSC~\cite{abdolali2021beyond}, and FSSC~\cite{wang2021fast} publicly available.
+We also thank the academic editor and the three reviewers for their helpful comments, which improved the presentation of this paper.